Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 While working on this feature we were able to track down a number of the original artists, who contributed to the programme 'The Wonderful Sound of Woolies', which was broadcast on BBC Radio 2 on 28 December 2008.
 According to the programme almost every one of Embassy's session musicians was a 'Typhoon' on one occasion or another.
 But after transmission we were delighted to hear from another of the artists, Ray Pilgrim (pictured, far right).
 It transpired that as a young man paying his way through college, he had recorded more than a hundred songs for the label as Ray Pilgrim, Bobby Stevens and a Typhoon.
 After College Pilgrim joined a giant, world-famous IT company and rose to become a Director.
 Visit his great website.

 To this day the Embassy content remains controversial - some customers loved it, some were bitterly disappointed when relatives and friends bought them the cover version rather than the real thing.
 Truth to tell, some of the output was good, a bit was great and some was ... terrible!
 But don't take our word for it.
-Form your own judgement by visiting our 1950s jukebox, or our 1960s jukebox.
+Form your own judgement in our 1950s or 1960s jukebox.
 They feature some of our favourites.
 Every single is at least four shillings and sixpence (22½p) cheaper than it was between 1954 and 1964!